awsdocs/aws-directory-service-admin-guide/doc_source/join_windows_instance.md

 1. In the **Member of** field, select **Domain**, enter the fully\-qualified name of your AWS Directory Service directory, and choose **OK**\.

 1. When prompted for the name and password for the domain administrator, enter the username and password of an account that has domain join privileges\.
-For more information about delegating these privileges, see [Delegating Directory Join Privileges \(Simple AD and Microsoft AD\)](directory_join_privileges.md)\.
+For more information about delegating these privileges, see [Delegate Directory Join Privileges for AWS Managed Microsoft AD](directory_join_privileges.md)\.
 **Note**
 You can enter either the fully\-qualified name of your domain or the NetBios name, followed by a backslash \(\\\), and then the user name, in this case, **Admin**\.
 For example, **corp\.example\.com\\Admin** or **corp\\Admin**\.